I had an awesome trail run today. It was a perfect fall day. Low humidity, leaf foliage at their peak colors, sixty degrees temperature.

 There can also be some pyschological aspects of VCD as I googled along the internet.

 In one study, 75% of asthmatics were found to also have VCD.2 Female athletes have been found to be especially prone to episodes.3 Stress and anxiety are both strong contributing factors in triggering episodes.
 A study comparing teens with VCD and asthma found higher levels of stress and anxiety in the VCD group.
+Many people who suffer with anxiety are completely oblivious to the fact cbd flower can help ease the immense stress they put themselves through.
+They are said to help with a range of health problems such as depression, pain, Alzheimer’s, and not just certain forms of anxiety, so this is a natural form of treatment many could now research into if they encounter a specific health issue.
+Click here to see just one of many cannabis products that can assist with one’s ailment.
 Anecdotal observations have also revealed that athletes who suffer undiagnosed VCD will, over time, have a decrease in exercise tolerance precipitating an episode.8

 It’s the vestibular folds that cause the problem.
 These are thick mucous membranes that protect and sit above the vocal folds and below the epiglottis.
 During inspiration the folds will abduct, or open, to allow the flow of air in.
 Problems with vocal cord dysfunction, these folds close, causing the breathing problem!

 Also on my internet googling, I found that vocal folds have been found to be especially sensitive to hormonal influences, particularly androgen, estrogen and progesterone where specific receptors can be found in the epithelial and granular cells and fibroblasts.
 I haven’t had time to research this further, but I’ve gone through the five or so stages of menopause in the last five years, meaning my estrogen levels have gone wacky.